Icahn buys Chesapeake stake, seeks board changes

 Chesapeake shares, which had dropped 29 percent so far this year through Friday's close, gained 1.5 percent in post-market trading.

-(This story is corrected to remove company did not comment; comments appear in paragraph 10)
+(This has been corrected to remove company did not comment; comments appear in paragraph 10)

 (Reporting by Michael Erman and Matt Daily in New York Additional reporting by Divya Lad in Bangalore; Editing by Sriraj Kalluvila, Gary Hill)